Military parades in North Korea: 2020

 The 2020 parade marked the 75th anniversary of the foundation of the WPK.
 The parade was held in spite of the COVID-19 pandemic, with many foreign observers noticing the lack of facemasks in the parade and in the audience stands.
-The Kim Jong-un National Defense University participated in the parade for the first time.
+The Kim Jong Un National Defense University participated in the parade for the first time.
 The school dean was put in charge of the school's preparation for the parade and a former soldier with "relevant experience" served as flag bearer for the KJU University colour.
 Renovations to the viewing platform om Kim Il Sung Square were made for the parade, with a new marble viewing platform replacing the previous one used for parades.
 Also, it was the first to be held at midnight, and saw the return of the Soviet style goose-step as the official parade step of all KPA formations.
 Additionally, Chinese military influences were also observed, such as the style of flag raising and turning of heads during parade inspection.
 Formations of military academy officers were dressed in a new redesigned full dress uniform that bore similarities to the Russian military uniform that was introduced in 2017.
 Generals, marshals and admirals wore new double-breasted dress uniforms based on those worn by Zhukov, Rokossovsky and other World War II Soviet marshals, generals and admirals at the Moscow Victory Parade of 1945.
 In addition new uniforms debuted which featured digital camouflage, replacing the classic combat uniforms that were used for many years.
 The massed military bands performed an exhibition drill routine, shaping the numbers "10.10", "1945", and "2020" during the prelude to the parade.
 In the mobile column, the most notable addition to the parade were four liquid-fueled ICBMs, unveiled for the first time since 2018.
-This parade also introduced a new main battle tank that had not previously been seen.
+This parade also introduced a new main battle tank that had not previously been seen, the unofficially named M2020.

+2025

+The year marked the 80th anniversary of the WPK, where a military parade took place after dusk of the anniversary day.
+Several foreign dignitaries attended the parade alongside Kim Jong Un, who made the keynote address.
+Given the rainy weather, the planned air force flypast and drone show was called off at the last minute.

+The columns of the march past troops are as follows: